 CITyFiED Site Soma

-- application of passive design strategies on the building envelope adding defined building elements such as insulation;
+- application of passive design strategies on the building envelope in order to increase the thermal energy performance of the buildings;

-- integration of active design strategies such as building-integrated photovoltaic and solar thermal collectors as a renewable technology, innovative integration of monitoring systems for providing best indoor comfort conditions and energy savings.
+- integration of active design strategies such as solar thermal collectors and monitoring systems for providing best indoor comfort conditions and energy savings

 After the start of the CITyFiED project, the thermal power plant was privatized leaving demo site to the public institution Electricity Generation A.Ş.
 (EÜAŞ) and the authorization of the district heating system transferred from District Municipality to Metropolitan Municipality.
 Although the Municipality continued with the investments, the new owners’ final decision is to stop further investments.